Bluedot-Innovation/BluedotAirshipDemoApp-iOS/README.md

-# UrbanAirship Events Example
+# Airship Events Example

-A sample project used to test the integration between UrbanAirship SDK and Bluedot Point SDK.
+A sample project used to test the integration between Airship SDK and Bluedot Point SDK.

 ## Getting started

-This project depends on `BluedotPointSDK` and `UrbanAirship-iOS-SDK`.
+This project depends on `BluedotPointSDK` and `Airship-iOS-SDK`.
 Both dependencies can be managed by Cocoapods.
 Please refer to the `Podfile` in the repository.

 ### Implement `BluedotPointSDK`